Bendy (franchise): Bendy and the Ink Machine: Dreams Come to Life

 Bendy and the Ink Machine: Dreams Come to Life is a novel written by Adrienne Kress published by Scholastic on September 3, 2019.
-The novel centers on Daniel "Buddy" Lewek, a Jewish teenager who is hired by Joey Drew to intern at his studio.
-He begins to suspect that something is wrong when he encounters the ink.
+The novel centers on Daniel "Buddy" Lewek, a Jewish teenager who is hired by Joey Drew as a gofer and art apprentice at his studio.
+He becomes friends with a writer named Dot, and the two work together to piece together the many mysteries they come across in the studio, such as the ink and the increasingly erratic behavior from the music director, Sammy Lawrence.
 The book serves as a prequel to Bendy and the Ink Machine and Boris and the Dark Survival.

-Bendy and the Ink Machine: Sent From Above
+Bendy and the Ink Machine: Sent from Above

-The second novel, titled Sent From Above, was originally scheduled to be released on August 1, 2020, but it was removed from the schedule as Kress focused on another Bendy book, The Illusion of Living.
+The second novel, titled Sent from Above, was originally scheduled to be released on August 1, 2020, but it was removed from the schedule as Kress focused on another Bendy book, The Illusion of Living.
 It is yet to be confirmed a release date, but will be published by Scholastic.

-Bendy: The Illusion Of Living
+Bendy: The Illusion of Living

 Bendy: The Illusion Of Living is the second novel in the Bendy franchise written by Adrienne Kress.
 The novel is based on the in-game memoir of the character, Joey Drew, the founder of Joey Drew Studios.
-The book is told in the first-person by Joey Drew as he explains in detail about his life, his philosophy for creating animations, his techniques and the creation of his animation studio & mascot, Bendy.
+The book is mainly told in the first-person by Joey Drew as he explains in detail about his life, his philosophy for creating animations, his techniques, and the creation of his animation studio and mascot, Bendy.
+The book also features comments from Nathan Arch, an old friend of Joey's who claimed the rights to the Bendy franchise in 1972 following Joey’s death the year prior.
 The book was published by Scholastic on February 2, 2021.

-Bendy and the Ink Machine: The Lost Ones
+Bendy: The Lost Ones

-Bendy and the Ink Machine: The Lost Ones is the 4th novel in the Bendy franchise.
-This is the fourth Bendy novel to be written by Adrienne Kress and is listed as a sequel to the first novel, "Dreams Come to Life".
-The novel is set in Atlantic City in 1946.
-The plot revolves around three new characters named Bill, Constance and Brant.
-The novel was published by Scholastic and was released on December 7, 2021.
+Bendy: The Lost Ones is the third novel in the Bendy franchise to be written by Adrienne Kress.
+The novel is set shortly after the events of "Dreams Come to Life," taking place in Atlantic City in 1946, and follows three different protagonists with each perspective separated by chapters.
+First is William "Bill" Chambers, the teenage son of a rich and corrupt man who owns most of Atlantic City.
+Next is Constance Gray, the least popular of the Gray sisters and an inspiring scientist who suppresses her frustrations in order to appease others.
+Last is Brant Morris, a young reporter who is interested in befriending Bill to write a story about his father.
+The three meet on different occasions and become friends, but when Bill gets a job with the Gent Corporation and helps repair the Ink Machine, the trio become infected by the machine's ink in different ways.
+The novel was released on December 7, 2021, and published by Scholastic.